Melven18/EPT4046-PROJECT-FOOD-IMAGE-RECOGNITION-CLASSIFICATION-SYSTEM/README.md

 # FOOD-IMAGE-RECOGNITION-CLASSIFICATION-SYSTEM
-(EPT4046 - PROJECT)-A project to create a model that classifies food images.
+(EPT4046 - PROJECT)-A project to create a simple model that classifies food images.
 Transfer Learning is used to create the model.

 **Objective:**